26th June 2020

 You’d be surprised to learn that many people use the wrong type of toothbrush for their smiles.
 Commonly, people use a brush with bristles that are too hard, wearing away precious enamel and potentially causing irritation to areas of the gum.
 Our advice?
 Don’t assume that a hard toothbrush works better.

 We also see lots of questions regarding electric toothbrushes and manual toothbrushes.
-Sometimes, electric toothbrushes can be more effective, but the most important thing is to ensure you follow good dental hygiene, which means using a toothpaste with adequate fluoride (1350-1500ppm), brushing twice daily for 2 minutes a time, and getting a good technique in place.
+Sometimes, electric toothbrushes can be more effective, but the most important thing is to ensure you follow good dental hygiene, which means using toothpaste with adequate fluoride (1350-1500ppm), brushing twice daily for 2 minutes a time, and getting a good technique in place.

-4. Stick to your appointments
+4. Stick to your dental hygienist appointments

 Your Dental Hygienist can tell you how often you’ll need dental check-ups, but for most people, once or twice a year is usually enough.
 Incredibly, your Dental Hygienists can check for signs of problems such as tooth decay and even oral cancer – it’s really not worth skipping on!